 California State University, Chico Master Plan

-Just as California’s increasingly diverse population is a harbinger of America’s changing demographics, the student body of CSU, Chico represents the growing diversity in California’s higher education system.
-Minority students are now the majority at CSU, Chico, making up 56 percent of its current student profile.
+Just as California’s increasingly diverse population is a harbinger of America’s changing demographics, the student body of Chico State represents the growing diversity in California’s higher education system.
+Minority students are now the majority at Chico State, making up 56 percent of its current student profile.
 The University achieved federal designation as a Hispanic Serving Institution, and an impressive 50 percent first-generation students and 35 percent low-income students complete a four-year degree.

-CSU, Chico’s motto, “Today Decides Tomorrow” underscores the school’s pride and commitment to providing quality, accessible higher education in Northern California.
+Chico State’s motto, “Today Decides Tomorrow,” underscores the school’s pride and commitment to providing quality, accessible higher education in Northern California.
 Yet its physical campus, established in the 19th-century and expanded throughout the 20th, no longer aligns with the University’s contemporary values and 21st-century students.
 Through the planning effort, it sought to reshape its campus into a more inclusive environment that could more effectively address its diverse students’ needs.

 Sustainability is a guiding principle of the University.
 The plan invests in sustainable strategies, including on-site renewable energy production, to achieve net zero.
 The landscape strategy enhances the grassland/chaparral/oak and conifer forest landscape of the region.
 Improved stormwater management helps recharge the aquifer.
 Big Chico Creek, which flows through campus, becomes a focal point, with a creekside trail that knits the campus together.

-By abandoning longstanding cultural norms and focusing on the needs of today’s evolving student body, CSU, Chico’s plan envisions a campus that becomes a physical manifestation of the school’s motto, supporting today’s students on their promising path to tomorrow.
+By abandoning longstanding cultural norms and focusing on the needs of today’s evolving student body, Chico State’s plan envisions a campus that becomes a physical manifestation of the school’s motto, supporting today’s students on their promising path to tomorrow.